pkirkham/pkirkham.github.io/_posts/analysis/2026-04-03-gas-viscosity-modelling.md

  1. **Jossi, Stiel and Thodos (1962)**: This method is often encountered in the [Lohrenz-Bray-Clark viscosity approach]({{ site.url }}/analysis/viscosity-lbc/).
  2. [**TRAPP**]({{ site.url }}/analysis/viscosity-trapp/): The **TRA**nsport **P**roperties **P**rediction method uses a combination of corresponding states and residual viscosity with propane as the reference fluid.
+ 3. [**Burgoyne, Nielsen and Stanko (2025)**]({{ site.url }}/analysis/viscosity-bns/): Update to Jossi, Stiel and Thodos based on a five-component mixture model for pseudo-hydrocarbon plus carbon dioxide, hydrogen sulphide, nitrogen and hydrogen components.
+Reduced density derived from Peng-Robinson cubic equation of state.

 Note that the [Lohrenz-Bray-Clark (LBC) correlation](https://wiki.whitson.com/bopvt/visc_correlations/#lohrenz-bray-clark-correlation) is often used in the oil and gas industry.
 Although it is not listed above, it adopts the Jossi, Stiel and Thodos (JST) method which is thus often (incorrectly) referred to as LBC.
 It is incorporated into almost all software packages that deal with fluid properties, not because it is necessarily the best approach, but because it is expected that the method should be available.
 As such it is almost universally applied.
 Furthermore, it is intended to calculate the viscosity of both gases and liquids, at high and low temperature and pressure.
 A [separate article investigating the shortcomings of the Lohrenz-Bray-Clark method]({{ site.url }}/analysis/viscosity-lbc/) goes into more detail on this method.
 Interestingly the original procedure proposed by Lohrenz, Bray and Clark applied a different viscosity technique depending on whether the fluid is a gas or a liquid.
 For gases, the graphical corresponding states method of Carr et al for mixtures was applied, but with a digitised graphical chart that facilitated computerised interpolation.